wikiteams/github-gender-studies/README.md

 We use portal [genderchecker.com](http://genderchecker.com/) to estimate GitHub user gender, depending on his name.

-Moreover, we use a 3rd party service available at [codejungle.org](http://www.codejungle.org/site/api.html#gender) to verify with smaller but more balanced gender-classified names.
+Moreover, we use a 3rd party service available at [codejungle.org](http://www.codejungle.org/site/api.html#gender) to verify with smaller dataset but having more balanced gender-classified names.

 If there is enough time, OpenCV with [FisherFaces algorithm](https://github.com/bytefish/facerec) will be used.

+##### Requirements

+For required libraries please check *requirements.txt*.
+Program does not guarantee compability with your local copy of GitHub Torrent MySQL databse, but feel free to contact me in case of any questions or problems.